 National Breast and Cervical Cancer Early Detection Program (NBCCEDP) - Created by Congress in 1990 and administered by the Centers for Disease Control and Prevention (CDC), the NBCCEDP provides low-income, uninsured, and underinsured women access to breast and cervical cancer screenings; patient navigation; case management; diagnostic services; and public education materials.
-NBCCEDP has provided over 13.2 million screening exams to more than 5.5 million women, detecting over 67,000 breast cancers, over 4,600 cervical cancers, and over 211,000 premalignant cervical lesions.
+The program is available in all 50 states, the District of Columbia, six U.S. territories, and 13 American Indian/Alaska Native tribes or tribal organizations.
+Since 1991, NBCCEDP has provided over 15.1 million screening exams to more than 5.8 million women, detecting nearly 71,107 invasive breast cancers, over 4,863 invasive cervical cancers, and over 222,091 premalignant cervical lesions.
 Despite NBCCEDP's proven success, federal and state funding is inadequate and has failed to keep pace with inflation.
 A general decline in federal funding over the past several years, on top of widespread spending reductions at the state level, have left many women unable to receive potentially lifesaving screenings.
-Fewer than 1 in 10 eligible women are currently able to receive screenings through the NBCCEDP due to underfunding.
+According to most recent program data, only 15 percent of eligible women were served by the program for breast cancer screening services in 2016-2017.